uwol/proleap-cobol-parser/README.md

 cobol85grammar
 ==================================================

-Cobol 85 Grammar for ANTLR4
+Cobol 85 Grammar and Parser for ANTLR4

 <a href="https://travis-ci.org/uwol/cobol85grammar"><img src="https://api.travis-ci.org/uwol/cobol85grammar.png"></a>

-This is an approximate grammar for Cobol 85.
+This is an approximate grammar and parser for Cobol 85.
 It is akin but neither copied from nor identical to Cobol.jj, Cobol.kg and VS COBOL II grammars.